Aminat-Okunuga/javascript-drum-kit/README.md

 # javascript-drum-kit
-A simple JavaScript app which produces sound
+A simple JavaScript app which displays selected keys for users to play with and produces their corresponding sound.